pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 engaging for some people).
 Dinner on Friday night was delicious, but I was not prepared for the late Spanish dinners!
 I think we were done by 11:30PM!

+{: .conclusion }
 I think everyone present was in agreement that we are ready to define the scholarly commons.
 The next questions to answer include: _how do we define the commons?
-And how do we do this in a way that truly opens the door as wide as we can, so everyone feels included and is able to play a part in creating the commons?_
+And how do we do this in a way that truly opens the door as wide as we can, so everyone feels included and able to play a part in the defining process?_
-{: .conclusion }

 [FORCE11]: <https://force11.org>
 [helmsley]: <http://helmsleytrust.org>